Stoneygate Baptist Church

 An update from us

-With cases falling and restrictions easing, we are now worshipping onsite as well as online, with services at 10:30am in the the church building and on our Vimeo page.
+We are now worshipping onsite as well as online, with services at 10:30am in the the church building and on our Vimeo page.
 See below or read here to learn more, including the measures we have in place to help keep us as safe as possible.

 A lot has changed in the past year, but some things have remained the same, and Stoneygate Baptist Church continues to be a community that meets each week for worship and fellowship, now both onsite and online.
 Our church building is a well-known landmark on London Road, about two miles from Leicester City centre.
 Some of those who join us live very locally, while others live further away.